cmu-phil/tetrad-manual-rtd/docs/workflows/interpretation.md

 - Explain how they influenced the results
 - Note whether conclusions depend on those constraints

-Conflicts between data-driven results and prior knowledge are *important findings*, not failures.
+Discrepancies between data-driven results and prior knowledge are *important signals* and worth investigating.

 ---